 Before companies tackle the (further) development of sustainability strategies, they should first obtain an overview of whether and how the topic is already anchored in the organization.
 This brings its complexity into a results-oriented structure and enables an assessment of whether measures can be implemented effectively.

-A Sustainability Assessment by ROI-EFESO makes the initial situation for sustainability programs and initiatives transparent.
+With a Sustainability Assessment the consultants at ROI-EFESO create transparency for the initial situation for sustainability programs and initiatives.
 Here we include assessments of certification organizations - for example according to ISO 26000 or 50001 - and promote their successful implementation in these fields of action:

 - Business model & sustainability strategy